velocitysystems/gdp-tool/README.md

 # gdp-tool
-A .NET Core console application to scan and modify file/folder permissions in Google Drive™.
+A .NET Core console application to audit file/folder permissions in Google Drive™.

 **Features**
-- Scan and modify Google Drive™ file/folder permissions
+- Audit file/folder permissions
+- Remove non-owner permissions^
 - Supports recursive scanning
-- Supports 'audit-only' mode with log file output
+- Supports read-only operation with report written to log

+*^Executed only when the `-r `flag is used.*

 **Supported Platforms**
 - Windows